samee2612/GlobaLens/README.md

 # GlobaLens: See Beyond the Headlines

 GlobaLens is an AI‑powered platform that turns the fire‑hose of global news into an interactive, searchable world map.
-We combine real‑time data ingestion (GDELT), geospatial visualization, and semantic vector search so that journalists, analysts, and decision‑makers can explore unfolding stories quickly—and in context.
+We combine real‑time data ingestion (GDELT), geospatial visualization, and semantic vector search so that journalists, analysts, and decision‑makers can explore unfolding stories quickly and in context.

 ---